Zulia: Valleys

 Between the Perijá mountain range and Lake Maracaibo lies a broad, flat plain.
 Due to variations in topography, drainage, soil (edaphic) characteristics, and vegetation, the region can be divided into two distinct zones.

 The northwestern area has slightly uneven terrain, with hills in some sectors, a sparse hydrographic network, sandy soils, and low organic matter content.

 In contrast, the southern zone, located between the Palmar River and the Catatumbo River, consists of extremely flat, low-lying land.
 Areas closest to Lake Maracaibo are prone to flooding during the rainy season or when rivers overflow, resulting in the formation of alluvial sandy-clay soils.

 Lake Maracaibo Depression

 This natural region includes the 21 municipalities that make up the state of Zulia, occupying an area of 24,377.81 km^{2}, which represents 75.51% of the state's territory.
-At the center of the depression lies a deeply engraved tectonic basin filled by the waters of the Lake Maracaibo system, where more than 10,000 m3 of sediments has accumulated.
+At the center of the depression lies a deeply engraved tectonic basin filled by the waters of the Lake Maracaibo system, where more than 10,000 m^{3} of sediments has accumulated.
 These sediments, dating from the Cretaceous (Mesozoic) to the Recent Cenozoic, are of both marine and terrestrial origin.

 These geological deposits contain a significant accumulation of hydrocarbons, making the Maracaibo Basin one of the richest petroleum regions in South America.